 We have also developed specific policies on salient risks such as child labour and forced labour and developed several tools and programmes to address supply chain risk.
 This includes the Corporate Responsibility Supplier Evaluation (CRSE) program.
 The CRSE is being implemented in relevant high-priority supply chains to focus our buying volume on suppliers with strong CR management systems.

-Our two Corporate Responsibility (CR) Units, based in Hong Kong and Bangladesh, monitor compliance of suppliers and production sites with our sustainability requirements by conducting ALDI Sustainability Assessments, and assist suppliers in the implementation of human rights and environmental standards.
+Our two Corporate Responsibility (CR) Units, based in Hong Kong SAR, China, and Bangladesh, monitor compliance of suppliers and production sites with our sustainability requirements by conducting ALDI Sustainability Assessments, and assist suppliers in the implementation of human rights and environmental standards.
 The two ALDI CR Units are part of a joint venture between the ALDI SOUTH Group and ALDI Nord, through ALDI CR-Support Asia Limited.

 Many human rights challenges in supply chains (such as paying below the minimum wage) are systemic and can only be addressed collectively as an industry.
 We will use our purchasing power and work closely with companies and external partners to leverage the momentum of increasing regulatory requirements to drive change.